maxibor/sourcepredict/paper/paper.md

 # Summary

-SourcePredict [(github.com/maxibor/sourcepredict)](https://github.com/maxibor/sourcepredict) is a Python package to classify and predict the source of metagenomics sample given a training set.
+SourcePredict [(github.com/maxibor/sourcepredict)](https://github.com/maxibor/sourcepredict) is a Python Conda package to classify and predict the source of metagenomics sample given a reference dataset of known sources.

 DNA shotgun sequencing of human, animal, and environmental samples opened up new doors to explore the diversity of life in these different environments, a field known as metagenomics [@metagenomics].
 One of the aspect of metagenomics is to look at the organism composition in a sequencing sample, with tools known as taxonomic classifiers.
 These taxonomic classifiers, such as Kraken [@kraken] for example, will compute the organism taxonomic composition, from the DNA sequencing data.

 When in most cases the origin (source) of a metagenomic sample is known, it is sometimes part of the research question to infer and/or confirm its source.
-Using samples of known sources, a reference dataset can be established with the samples organism taxonomic composition as features, and the source of the sample as class labels.
+Using samples of known sources, a reference dataset can be established with the samples taxonomic composition (the organisms identified in the sample) as features, and the source of the sample as class labels.
-With this reference dataset, a machine learning algorithm can be trained to predict the source of unlabeled samples from their organism taxonomic composition.
+With this reference dataset, a machine learning algorithm can be trained to predict the source of unlabeled samples from their taxonomic composition.
 Compared to SourceTracker [@sourcetracker], which uses gibbs sampling, Sourcepredict uses dimension reduction algorithms, followed by K-Nearest-Neighbors (KNN) classification.

 Here, I present SourcePredict for the classification/prediction of unlabeled sample sources from their taxonomic compositions.